jmartinn/strapex/README.md

-# 🚧 Work in progress: Preparing for ODHack 10th Edition
-> :warning: This repository is currently being restructured and refined for the 10th edition of ODHack.
-Some areas may still be incomplete or unclear.

 # Strapex - Open Source alternative to Stripe

 Strapex is an open-source payment gateway inspired by Stripe, designed to democratize access to a free, secure, and decentralized way of transacting with businesses.
 By leveraging Starknet, Strapex enables fast, secure, and cost-effective transactions, while offering the enhanced user experience that Starknet provides.